 6.2 The forest belts

-The uppermost forest stage in the Central Alps is formed by the European larch (Larix decidua) and the Swiss stone pine (Pinus cembra), which is closely related to the Siberian subspecies.
+The uppermost forest belt in the Central Alps is formed by the European larch (Larix decidua) and the Swiss stone pine (Pinus cembra), which is closely related to the Siberian subspecies.
 Larix decidua is the light-loving pioneer species, which is gradually displaced by the more shade-tolerant five-needled stone pine.
-On avalanche ranges the larch descends to low elevations.
+On avalanche tracks the larch descends to low elevations.

 Above the timberline, the two-needled Scots pine (Pinus mugo) or mountain pine (Pinus montana) can be found as krummholz, which is replaced by the shrubby green alder (Alnus viridis) in damp locations.

-On the ecology of spruce biogeocones (see below).
+On the ecology of spruce biogeocoenes (see below).

 The question was presented whether the short summer or the long winter was responsible for the cessation of tree growth.
 It was found that both are of importance.
 When the growing season is less than three months, the young needles cannot mature properly; their cuticle does not reach its final thickness.
 As a consequence, during the long winter and especially in spring, when the sun is already strong but the soil is still frozen, high water losses occur, indicated by the increase of cell sap concentration up to more than 6.5 MPa.
-Damage due to frost-drying becomes noticeable and the needles fall off.
+Damage due to frost-drought becomes noticeable and the needles fall off.
 This does not occur under a blanket of snow; therefore, the stunted forms protected by snow in winter still extend somewhat above the forest line.
-It is through the combined effect of both factors, the shortening vegetation period and the simultaneous aggravation of the danger of frost-dryness, that the sharp boundary at a certain altitude comes about.
-The mountain pines growing above the spruce forest boundary endure a somewhat shorter growing season, but a few hundred metres higher up the same phenomenon repeats itself for them, the needles no longer ripen and suffer damage from frost-drying, the upper mountain pine boundary therefore stands out just as sharply as the forest boundary.
+It is through the combined effect of both factors, the shortening vegetation period and the simultaneous aggravation of the danger of frost-drought, that the sharp boundary at a certain altitude comes about.
+The mountain pines growing above the spruce forest line endure a somewhat shorter growing season, but a few hundred metres higher up the same phenomenon repeats itself for them, the needles no longer ripen and suffer damage from frost-drought, the upper mountain pine tree line therefore stands out just as sharply as the forest line.

-At the northern edge of the Alps, the causes determining the spruce forest boundary (◘ Fig. I-45) have been studied.
-The vegetation period shortens with altitude, summers become cooler, winters colder and longer.
+At the N part of the Alps, the causes determining the spruce forest line (◘ Fig. I-45) have been studied.
+The vegetation period shortens with elevation, summers become cooler, winters colder and longer.
 These climatic changes proceed steadily.
 In contrast, the timberline in the high mountains forms a rather sharp line.
-The vigour of the trees suddenly diminishes and a very narrow zone of low stunted forms (◘ Fig. I-46) forms the transition to the forestless alpine stage.
+The vigour of the trees suddenly diminishes and a very narrow zone of low stunted forms (◘ Fig. I-46) forms the transition to the forestfree alpine belt.

-◘ Fig. I-45 The forest and tree line in Vorarlberg near Bludenz.
-View from the Saladinaspitze (Freiburger Hütte) southwards to the opposite northern slopes (Photo: Breckle).
+◘ Fig. I-45 The forest and tree line in Vorarlberg near Bludenz (Austria).
+View from the Saladina-peak (Freiburg hut) southwards to the opposite northern slopes (photo: Breckle).

-The causes of the polar spruce forest boundary could be of a similar nature, with the difference that solar radiation plays no role in frost-drying damage there during the polar night in winter.
+The causes of the polar spruce forest line could be of a similar nature, with the difference that solar radiation plays no role in frost-drought damage there during the polar night in winter.
 It is replaced by the strong and cold drying winds.
-Accordingly, the timberline advances farther north in the wind-sheltered valleys than on the watersheds.
+Accordingly, the timberline advances in the wind-sheltered valleys farther north than on the watersheds.
 In the Alps it is the other way round, because in the valleys, due to lakes of cold air, the temperatures reach lower degrees than on the mountain ridge from which the cold air flows.

-◘ Fig. I-46 The spruce forest boundary with wind-swept stunted spruce, on the Tegelberg near Füßen (1,600 m NN).
+◘ Fig. I-46 The spruce forest boundary with wind-swept stunted spruce, on the Tegelberg near Füssen (1,600 m asl).
 The lower branches under winter snow cover are green, above them wind and snow blowing causes the branches to die (photo: Breckle).